-- 1. Fuel tanks containing fuel, or which have ever contained fuel, shall be maintained less than 1⁄2 full.
-Caps for fuel tanks fill pipes shall be of the locking type and be maintained locked to prevent viewer inspection.
-If they cannot be locked, they shall be taped shut. - Garden tractors, chain saws, power plants and other gasoline powered equipment shall not contain any fuel and shall not be used for demonstrations without permission from the Metro Toronto Convention Centre Fire Safety Officer. - 3.
-The electrical system shall be de-energized by either: - (b) Removing the battery, or - (c) Disconnecting both battery cables and covering them with electrical tape or other similar insulating material. - 4.
-Tanks containing propane shall be maintained less than 1⁄2 full.
+- Fuel tanks containing fuel, or propane, shall be maintained less than 1⁄4 full.
+Caps for fuel tanks fill pipes shall be of the locking type and be kept locked to prevent viewer inspection.
+If they cannot be locked, gas caps shall be taped shut. - 2.
+Garden tractors, chain saws, and other fuel powered equipment shall not contain any fuel and shall not be used for demonstrations without permission from the Metro Toronto Convention Centre Safety Compliance Manager. - 3.
+The electrical system shall be de-energized by either:

+(a.)
+Removing the battery, or

+(b.)
+Disconnecting both battery cables and covering them with electrical tape or other similar insulating material.

+- Tanks containing propane shall be maintained less than 1⁄4 full.
 Vehicles may be driven in and positioned.
 Engine should remain running, with valve shut off.
 Allow engine to run until all of the fuel line is used up.
-Turn ignition off. - 5.
-Cylinders for barbecues and/or appliances within a vehicle such as stoves, refrigerators, etc., must be empty.
+Turn ignition off. - Cylinders for barbecues and/or appliances within a vehicle such as stoves, refrigerators, etc., must be empty.